 My little man is still very much a little boy.

 Z still gets freaked out by movies.
 When he watched Jurassic World on our long flight to Australia last month, he had to take his headphones off at certain points.
 The content wasn’t necessarily scaring him, the fully immersive experience of the audio made the visuals too much.
 He’d exhale loudly, take a pause, and say “I just need to not hear the dinosaur yelling, daddy.
-I can still watch it, though.”original, not the reboot.
+I can still watch it, though.”

 10 minutes in and we were sitting on the floor outside the theatre with our huge, half-eaten bag of popcorn.
 “I don’t like that, daddy.
 I don’t want to see any more movies where people are getting killed.”